alexpearce/home/_posts/tutorials/2012-06-19-setting-up-a-vps.md

 The `host: localhost` is particularly important (and not in the default Rails `database.yml`); my app wouldn't work without it.

 Now we just need to tell nginx where our Rails app is.
-I've uploaded a [test server config file](https://github.com/alexpearce/templates/blob/master/nginx.server.conf) on GitHub.
+As I mentioned earlier, we've set up nginx so that each site has its own config file inside `nginx/sites-enabled`.
+I've uploaded a [test app config file](https://github.com/alexpearce/templates/blob/master/nginx.app.conf) on GitHub.
 We just download this to this nginx directory and **edit it** so that it points to the right place.

 {% highlight bash %}
 $ curl https://raw.github.com/alexpearce/templates/master/nginx.server.conf | cat >> testapp
 $ nano testapp
-...
+... # edit the config file so that it points to our app
 $ sudo mv testapp /opt/nginx/sites-enabled/
 $ sudo service nginx restart
 {% endhighlight %}